 - Punctuality and respect

 We wanted to lead by gaining respect, rather than simply exercising authority.
 In a report published by McKinsey in 2020, 75% of respondents said that their immediate boss was the most stressful aspect of their job.
 We wanted to be different.
 It was important to us that everyone in the company had a voice and that no one was unapproachable.
 The other side of this coin meant that everyone in the company was responsible for taking initiative and was accountable for their actions.
-Punctuality may seem like a small thing, but for us that meant showing respect to your teammates.
-As founders, we had to set the standard with each and every interaction.
+Punctuality may seem like a small thing, but for us, that meant showing respect to your teammates.
+As founders, we had to set the standard with every interaction.

 My biggest lesson from this phase